isomerpages/govtech-corp/_careers/Students and Graduates/Smart Nation Scholarship.md

 ### What is Smart Nation Scholarship and who is it for?
 The Smart Nation Scholarship develops and nurtures talent who have a passion for technology, and the ambition to propel our nation towards its goal of digital transformation.

-<font color="red">  We are looking for talents with with a passion for technology who ...
-(To include any other eligibility criteria like required traits, qualifications &amp; skillsets here) </font>
+We are looking for talents with with a passion for technology who ...
+(To include any other eligibility criteria like required traits, qualifications &amp; skillsets here)

 Offered by GovTech, as well as the Cyber Security Agency of Singapore and Infocomm Media Development Authority, the Smart Nation Scholarship gives talented individuals the opportunity to embark on a dynamic career in technology that contributes to the public good.

 ![Smart Nation Scholarship](/images/careers/SNS_Infographic.png)

+---

 ### What to expect from the scholarship?